 When you’re learning to drive, the question of ‘automatic or manual?’

 Let’s say you’re going on holiday; you are more lightly to pay a premium for an automatic car.
-Insurance in most cases on an auto licence only can also cost more in according to admiral car insurance.
+Insurance in most cases on an auto licence only can also cost more according to admiral car insurance.
 Other costs to keep in mind automatic cars are normally more expensive to buy brand new or used and have a high maintenance cost for servicing.

-Whilst it might feel like your saving money by doing automatic driving lessons originally, in the long run to will spend much more.
+Whilst it might feel like you saving money by doing automatic driving lessons originally, in the long run to will spend much more.
 No matter which transmission type you’re leaning towards, the cost of driving lessons isn’t cheap.
 Finding a good driving instructor can help you save money.
 Doing cheap driving lessons in most cases means you do more lessons and end up spending more.

-Learning to drive in a manual car can take longer.
+Learning to drive a manual car can take longer.
 If you’re learning manual you just have more to learn such as clutch control and gears.
 This means it could cost you more in driving tuition.
 Automatic lessons are often more expensive and sometimes it can take you close to the same amount of lessons needed, so worth really doing the math before choosing.

 Our advice would be to try out the manual as you will be better off in the long run, it will give a better option in future whether to buy a cheaper car or rent a cheaper a car or even for work.